Unit Testing in C#

 Combining AutoFixture with NUnit and Moq

-Using the glue libraries to combine AutoFixture with NUnit and Moq gives the possibility to write very powerful and semantic-rich unit tests.
+Using the glue libraries to combine AutoFixture with and gives the possibility to write very powerful and semantic-rich unit tests.

-To combine these libraries, it's necessary to create a custom version of the AutoData attribute that customizes a fixture with the AutoMoqCustomization.
+To combine these libraries, it's necessary to create a that customizes a fixture with the AutoMoqCustomization.

 [AttributeUsage(AttributeTargets.Method)]